emmchier/Movie-Rank-app/README.md

 - Adobe Illustrator
 - Components of Material Design

-So that´s it
 ===========
--We´ll keep in practice on this project.
+We´ll keep in practice on this project.
 Hope u enjoy it!

 Thanks